The 'Purpose' of

 Movement of the breasts is a concern of many women, and they may wear bras only to control that movement.
 We have to ask ourselves whether this is a concern that is based on the whims of fashion, or on the common sense of science.
 Unsupported breasts (of any size) will most likely move when the woman is walking or moving about.
 This is a natural movement, and there seems to be a natural reason for it.
 We have breast massage articles from several experts printed on this website that address the question of breast movement and its relationship to the natural flow of lymphatic fluids in the breasts.
-Since there is no "heart" to pump the lymphatic fluid, we must rely on body movement and muscular contractions to move the fluid containing toxins and waste products from body cells from the breast tissue.
+Since there is no "heart" to pump the lymphatic fluid, we must rely on body movement and muscular contractions to move the fluid containing toxins and body-cell waste products from the breast tissue.
 It is believed that this waste can be the starting point of breast cells becoming corrupted and becoming malignant.
 Therefore, exercise (and the resulting breast movement) helps to prevent breast-health problems.

 Read more about how the lymphatic system functions under our Breast Cancer - Breast Massage section.
 It will point out how the proper, healthy function of the lymphatic system might be compromised by a brassiere.